Dirk E Hebel

 His publications include Cultivated building materials (Birkhäuser, 2017, with Felix Heisel), Building from waste: Recovered materials in architecture and construction (Birkhäuser, 2016, with Marta H Wisniewska and Felix Heisel), Cities of change: Addis Ababa, Deviations – an experiment in architectural design pedagogy to initiate a plea for a new type of architectural practice (Birkhäuser, 2008, with Marc Angélil), Bathroom unplugged (Birkhäuser, 2005, with Jörg Stollmann) and Addis Ababa: Manifesto on African Progress (Ruby, 2018).

 He was a participant in the 2nd Holcim Roundtable “Re-materializing Construction”, held in Einsiedeln, Switzerland (2015) and the 3rd Roundtable held at the Institute for Lightweight Structures & Conceptual Design (ILEK), University of Stuttgart, Germany (2018).
 He was a workshop moderator for Changing paradigms: Materials for a world not yet built at the 6th International Holcim Forum for Sustainable Construction held in Cairo, Egypt in April 2019.
+He was Workshop Mentor at the Norman Foster Foundation - Re-materializing Housing Workshop, supported by the Holcim Foundation.

 Dirk E Hebel was a member of the Holcim Awards jury for region Europe in 2020.